Rationing in the United Kingdom: Fruits and vegetables

 Fresh vegetables and fruit were not rationed, but supplies were limited.
 Some types of imported fruit all but disappeared.
 Lemons and bananas became unobtainable for most of the war; oranges continued to be sold, but greengrocers customarily reserved them for children and pregnant women.
 Apples were available from time to time.

 Many grew their own vegetables, encouraged by the "Dig for Victory" campaign.
 In 1942, many young children, questioned about bananas, did not believe they were real.
 A popular music-hall song, written 20 years previously but sung ironically, was "Yes!
 We Have No Bananas".

 Game

 Game meat such as rabbit and pigeon was not rationed.
-Some British biologists ate laboratory rats.
+Some British biologists reportedly ate laboratory rats.

 Bread

-Bread was not rationed until after the war ended, but the "national loaf" of wholemeal bread replaced the white variety.
+Bread was not rationed until after the war ended, but the "National Loaf" of wholemeal bread replaced the white variety.
 It was found to be mushy, grey and easy to blame for digestion problems.
 There were four permitted loaves and slicing and wrapping were not permitted.